2026 Symposium Registration

 Please join us for a two-day gathering of advocates, students, educators, legal and community leaders, and all those committed to the work of justice, education, and civil rights.
 Full event details are below.
 Some highlights and event details include:

-- Keynote Speaker: Bryan Fair, Interim President, Southern Poverty Law Center
+- Plenary Speaker: Bryan Fair, Interim President, Southern Poverty Law Center

 - Focus on voting rights, media & social justice and actionable strategies